 dcos with no parameters or run

-$ dcos Command line utility for the Mesosphere Datacenter Operating System (DC/OS).
+Command line utility for the Mesosphere Datacenter Operating System (DC/OS).
 The Mesosphere DC/OS is a distributed operating system built around Apache Mesos.
 This utility provides tools for easy management of a DC/OS installation.
-Available DC/OS commands: auth Authenticate to DC/OS cluster config Manage the DC/OS configuration file help Display help information about DC/OS marathon Deploy and manage applications to DC/OS node Administer and manage DC/OS cluster nodes package Install and manage DC/OS software packages service Manage DC/OS services task Manage DC/OS tasks Get detailed command description with 'dcos <command> --help'.
+Available DC/OS commands: auth Authenticate to DC/OS cluster config Manage the DC/OS configuration file experimental Experimental commands.
+These commands are under development and are subject to change help Display help information about DC/OS job Deploy and manage jobs in DC/OS marathon Deploy and manage applications to DC/OS node Administer and manage DC/OS cluster nodes package Install and manage DC/OS software packages service Manage DC/OS services task Manage DC/OS tasks Get detailed command description with 'dcos <command> --help'.

 These environment variables are supported by the DC/OS CLI and can be set dynamically.

 Set the path to the DC/OS configuration file.
 By default, this variable is set to